 Form: This poem is a sonnet, traditionally used for love poetry.
 Rather than a person, this sonnet expresses Brooke's love and devotion to his country.
 Written in the first person, it follows an unwavering iambic pentameter and clear rhyme scheme, that demonstrates the persona's commitment to England.
 It is characterised as Georgian poetry with motifs of nature, youth and innocence.

-Structure: The first 8 lines, or octave, focus on how England enriched his life and he owes it to her.
+Structure: The first 8 lines, or octave,

+focus on how England enriched his life and he owes it to her.
 Whereas, the last 6 lines, or sestet, reflect on how his death is meaningful, and reciprocal.
 It will bring him peace, and England security.
 Usually, there is conflict or debate between the two parts of a sonnet, but in The Soldier there is only harmony.
 The structure of the poem embodies the harmonious relationship between man and country.

-Language Features: Language Features: Emotive language is used powerfully throughout the poem to create a negative semantic field of horror England is personified through the extended metaphor of a mother who has nurtured a son who is willing ٠ to die to protect her, embodying ideas of heroic sacrifice. and misery. • Repetition emphasises that no one is able to escape the pain and suffering.
-Natural imagery is used extensively to express his love of the English countryside and creates a Alliteration is used effectively to emphasise the horror & mental suffering that leaves the mind manacled.
-Romantic, idealised idea of war without pain or suffering. ٠ • Contrast and oxymorons serve to stress how the innocent are blighted by corruption.
-Religious imagery reveals his sense of faith and belief that his sacrifice will be immortalised by God.
-Good to compare with: Good to compare with: Key Themes: Key Themes: □ Sense of place Living Space Deep and lasting love (for his country) that is Sonnet 43 Pain and suffering The Manhunt unselfish / Nature and Place A Wife in London Criticism of power and authority Dulce Faith. belief and worship Living Space Dulce, Mametz Wood, The Manhunt Ozymandias Attitudes to war and patriotism
+- England is personified through the extended metaphor of a mother who has nurtured a son who is willing to die to protect her, embodying ideas of heroic sacrifice. - ٠ Natural imagery is used extensively to express his love of the English countryside and creates a Romantic, idealised idea of war without pain or suffering. - Religious imagery reveals his sense of faith and belief that his sacrifice will be immortalised by God.

+- Deep and lasting love (for his country) that is unselfish / Nature and Place

+- G Faith, belief and worship

+- Attitudes to war and patriotism

+- Sonnet 43

+- A Wife in London

+- Living Space

+- Dulce, Mametz Wood, The Manhunt

+Anthology Poetry ÷ Paper Literature English (

+Pain and suffering

+□ Sense of place

+Criticism of power and authority

+- Living Space The Manhunt

+- Dulce

+- Ozymandias